praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note:: Philosophy

     A complete Vumi instance consists of a *transport worker* and an *application worker* which are managed as seperate processes.
 A *transport worker* is responsible for sending messages to and receiving messages from some communications medium.
-An *application worker* processes messages from a transport worker and sends replies.
+An *application worker* processes messages received from a *transport worker* and generates replies.

 Start the Telnet transport worker by executing the following command::